jbcodeforce/spark-studies/docs/scala_summary.md

 for (b <- books; a <- b.authors if a startsWith "Bird") yield b.title
 ```

-For is closely related to higher order functions.
-For example the following three functions can be written with for
+`For` is closely related to higher order functions.
+For example the following three functions can be written with `for`:

 ```scala
 def mapFunction[T,U] (xs : List[T], f: T => U) : List[U] =